Lapz/undisclosed/README.md

 # Assembly output

-Basic native compilation has been added. i.e
+Basic compiling to assembly has been added. i.e
 ```rust
 fn main() {